NurbekSA/oneLabTask1/README.md

-# Online crowdinvesting and financing search service
+# Online Crowdinvesting and Financing Search Service

-## Description of the project
+## Project Overview

-This project is an online service designed for crowdinvesting and helping start-up businesses and startups to attract financing.
-The platform provides an opportunity for investors with limited funds to invest in projects without high commissions.
-We also consider the legal and financial aspects related to crowdinvesting.
+This project is an online platform designed to facilitate crowdinvesting and assist start-ups in attracting financing.
+It allows investors with limited funds to invest in projects with minimal commissions, considering both legal and financial aspects of crowdinvesting.

-## Goals and objectives

-- **Creating a convenient platform** for investors and startups.
-- **Providing information** about available projects for investment.
-- **Ensuring transparency** of crowdinvesting processes.
-- **Assistance to startups** in preparing their projects to raise funds.

-## Functionality

-- Registration of users (investors and startups).
-- Creation and management of projects for crowdinvesting.
-- View available projects and information about them.
-- The opportunity to invest in projects through the platform.
-- Notification system for the status of investments and projects.

-## Technologies
+## Technologies Used

-- **Programming language**: Java
+- **Programming Language**: Java
 - **Framework**: Spring Boot
-- **Database**: PostgreSQL
+- **Database**: H2
+- **API Documentation**: Swagger (available at [Swagger UI](http://localhost:8080/swagger-ui/index.html#))

+### API Authentication

+To interact with secured endpoints, use Spring Security's authentication.
+By default, the system is set up with the following in-memory user credentials:
+- **Username**: `OneLab`
+- **Password**: `1234`

+To access the API:
+- Use tools like Postman or Swagger UI.
+- Add the default credentials to authenticate and test the secured endpoints.

+### Using Swagger

+The platform includes Swagger for API documentation, available at [Swagger UI](http://localhost:8080/swagger-ui/index.html#).
+Use Swagger to:
+- Browse available API endpoints.
+- Execute requests and review responses.
+- Easily test authentication and authorization.

-### Installation Steps
+### Additional Components

-1. **Clone the repository**:
-``bash
-    git clone <Repository url>
-    ```

-2. **Go to the project directory**:
-``bash
-    cd <catalog_name>
-    ```

-3. **Configure the database**:
-- Create a new database in PostgreSQL.
-   - Update the `application.properties` file with your database connection data.
+- **AuthControllerAspect**: This aspect logs all requests made to controllers, providing an audit trail for API interactions.

+- **Global Exception Handling**: A `GlobalExceptionHandler` manages exceptions globally across the application:
+  - **ResourceNotFoundException**: Returns a `404 Not Found` with a custom error message.
+  - **Other Exceptions**: Returns a `500 Internal Server Error` for unexpected issues.

+The `GlobalExceptionHandler` ensures consistent error responses across the application, making it easier for users to understand and debug issues.

+---

+This setup provides a comprehensive, secure, and user-friendly platform for crowdinvesting, with built-in logging and error handling to enhance transparency and maintainability.